brianlund/bootstrap-windows-chef-node/README.md

 ## Excuses

 The script requires OpenSSL to generate a private/public keypair.
-This typically doesn't exist on Windows instances, so a binary is downloaded and installed in the Windows temp directory ($env:temp), this could certainly be done smarter.
+OpenSSL typically doesn't exist on Windows instances, so a binary is downloaded and installed in the Windows temp directory ($env:temp), this could certainly be done smarter.